To the Members of G.K. Consultants Ltd. Report on the Audit of the Financial Statements

 FOR UMESH AMITA & CO CHARTERED ACCOUNTANTS ICAI FRN: 007238C

-(CA. AKASH GARG)
+(CA. AKASH GARG) PARTNER M. NO. 420145

-Annexure B" to the Independent Auditors Report of even date on the FinancialStatements of G.K.
+Annexure B" to the Independent Auditor's Report of even date on the FinancialStatements of G.K.
 CONSULTANTS LIMITED

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of G.K.CONSULTANTS LIMITED ("the Company") as of March 31 2017 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of G.K.CONSULTANTS LIMITED ("the Company") as of March 31 2019 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.

-Managements Responsibility for Internal Financial Controls
+Management's Responsibility for Internal Financial Controls

-The Companys management is responsible for establishing and maintaining internalfinancial controls based on the "internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of internal Financial control over Financial Reporting issueby the Institute of Chartered Accountants of India".
-These responsibilities includethe design implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to companys policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information as required underthe Companies Act 2013.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the "internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of internal Financial control over Financial Reporting issueby the Institute of Chartered Accountants of India".
+These responsibilities includethe design implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to company's policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information as required underthe Companies Act 2013.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an audit of internal financial controls both applicable to an audit ofInternal Financial Controls and both issued by the Institute of Chartered Accountants ofIndia.
 Those Standards and the Guidance Note require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetheradequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditors judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
 Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our audit opinion on the Company's internal financial controls system overfinancial reporting.

 Meaning of Internal Financial Controls Over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
-A Companys internal financial control over financialreporting includes those policies and procedure that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorisations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.
+A Company's internal financial control over financialreporting includes those policies and procedure that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorizations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorized acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.